bcaccinolo/wina_scrap/Readme.md

 - ✅get the icon index to get the sport name
 - ✅can save existing data in beta mode
 - ✅extract players & parse date

-- 🔥save player one and player two
+- ✅save player one and player two

-- save the date
+- 🔥save the date

 - get the sport name in regard of the icon